barrycommins/spring-boot-ssl-redirect-bug/Readme.md

 #Spring Boot SSL Redirection Bug

-Ran into a problem where if Spring Boot and SSL.
+Ran into a problem with Spring Boot and SSL.

 If `server.ssl.enabled=true` and `server.port` is left as 8080, any redirect will go to 8443